Christof/vim_tips/vim_tips.md

 | `e`         | Forward to end of current/next word        |
 | `ge`        | Backward to end of previous word           |

-`w`, `b`, `e` and `ge` use the defintion of a word as a sequence of letters, digits and undscores or as a sequence of other nonblank characters separated with whitspace.
+`w`, `b`, `e` and `ge` use the definition of a word as a sequence of letters, digits and underscores or as a sequence of other nonblank characters separated with whitespace.
 These commands have an uppercase equivalent (`W`, `B`, `E`, `gE`) which uses the WORD definition.
 A WORD is a sequence of nonblank characters separated with whitespace.